kufre-abasi/Aleo-Workshop/README.md

 2nd command: `leo run transfer "<Token_Record>" <to_address> <amount>u64`
 We were  able to use the generated record from 1st command to input into the second command's first input (remember) and then our to address and amount

-Bonus: Later I will talk about trying transferring token onchains to those interested using the `leo execute`

 ## Deployment Link
 https://explorer.aleo.org/transaction/at1a8u5f52t05j5h262qvr0ndmks5yxqf6gz4ar8xsrrsuvzv5wmu9sf5jdda